DecentralizedGeo/eas-sandbox/Docs/Project-Requirements-Doc_Phase3.md

 ## Glossary

 - **Chained Attestation:** An attestation that references a previous (origin) attestation, forming a chain of verifiable claims.
-- **Recipe Manifest:** A YAML configuration file that defines properties and parameters for workflow/example scripts.
+- **Configuration Manifest:** A YAML configuration file that defines properties and parameters for workflow/example scripts.
 - **Private Data Attestation:** An attestation where the data is encrypted or obfuscated, using the EAS SDK’s PrivateData class.
 - **Resolver Contract:** A smart contract that validates or computes on attested data before confirming or revoking attestations.